larstvei/litt/chapters/01_litt.md

-I Donald Knuths originale WEB system for strukturert dokumentasjon [@knuth1983a], beskriver han de to definerende programmene for det han året etter døpte *Litterate programming*:
+I Donald Knuths originale WEB system for strukturert dokumentasjon [@knuth1983a], beskriver han de to definerende programmene for det han året etter døpte *Literate programming*:

 > Besides providing a documentation tool, WEB enhances the PASCAL
 > language by providing a rudimentary macro capability together with the